-- (5) The governing body shall establish written volunteer policies and procedures.
+- (4) The governing body shall establish written staff development and training policies which address orientation and ongoing staff development and training which shall include but not be limited to, behavioral management interventions, techniques and alternative methods of safely handling crisis situations, and safety and security procedures.
+In addition, in those hospitals serving children, staff training shall include the principles of child development and developmentally-appropriate interventions, family engagement, [behavioral management interventions, techniques and alternative methods of safely handling crisis situations, techniques of group and child management,] the laws and regulations governing child abuse reporting and the protection of children from child abuse and maltreatment.
+Such training in those hospitals serving children shall include preemployment orientation and continuing education. - (5) The governing body shall establish written volunteer policies and procedures.
 Such policies and procedures shall provide for screening of volunteers and verification of employment history, personal references and work history; supervision of volunteers; training in accordance with paragraph (4) of this subdivision.
-Such policies shall also provide for securing a signed sworn statement whether, to the best of their [his/her] knowledge, the volunteer has been convicted of a crime in this State or any other jurisdiction. - (6) The governing body shall establish procedures to assure the health and safety of the [patients]individuals in the program, and shall develop, implement, and regularly monitor clinical risk management programs including but not limited to reviews of the use of restraint and seclusion and treatment over objection, in order to protect the health and safety of [patients] individuals and enhance their quality of care. - (7) The governing body shall meet as often as necessary to properly execute its functions, and in no event less often than quarterly.
-Minutes of all official meetings of the governing body shall be maintained as permanent record of the decisions made in relation to the operation of the psychiatric inpatient unit and shall be made available to the [O]office upon request. - (8) Ongoing direction and control of the program of the unit shall be delegated by the governing body to a physician whose qualifications in psychiatry are appropriate to the program.
-For purposes of this Part, this person shall be known as the director. - (9) Administrative management of the unit may be delegated by the governing body to an appropriately qualified administrator.
+Such policies shall also provide for securing a signed sworn statement whether, to the best of their [his/her] knowledge, the volunteer has been convicted of a crime in this State or any other jurisdiction and shall include provisions implementing criminal history record checks in accordance with Part 550 of this Title. - (6) The governing body shall establish procedures to assure the health and safety of the individuals [patients] in the program and shall develop, implement, and regularly monitor clinical risk management programs including but not limited to reviews of the use of restraint and seclusion and treatment over objection, in order to protect the health and safety of individuals [patients] and enhance their quality of care. - (7) The governing body shall meet as often as necessary to properly execute is functions, and in no event less often than quarterly.
+Minutes of all official meetings of the governing body shall be maintained as permanent record of the decisions made in relation to the operation of the hospital.

+- (8) Ongoing direction and control of the program of the hospital shall be delegated by the governing body to a physician whose qualifications in psychiatry are appropriate to the program.
+For purposes of this Part, this person shall be known as the director. - (9) Administrative management of the hospital may be delegated by the governing body to an appropriately qualified administrator.